 - Boost overall self-image and esteem

-Dr. Stephen Herring, our board-certified plastic surgeon, has over two decades of experience in performing tummy tuck surgery for both women and men.
+Dr. Stephen Herring, our board-certified plastic surgeon, has over three decades of experience in performing tummy tuck surgery for both women and men.
 By customizing treatment to meet the unique needs and goals of the individual, he has achieved an exceptionally high rate of patient satisfaction with abdominoplasty.
 If you are interested in a tummy tuck, Dr. Herring would be happy to personalize a plan to help you attain the look you desire—simply call or contact our practice online today.

 Below are several comments Dr. Herring has heard patients give as reasons for pursuing abdominoplasty: